tommasorigon/India-SequentiaLogit/results.md

-# Results: DIC/WAIC indexes, graphs and tables
+# Results: DIC/WAIC indexes, figures and tables

 ## Results

-This documentation reproduces the main results provided in Section 4 of the paper, including the computation of the DIC and WAIC indexes, the graphs and the tables.
+This documentation reproduces the main results provided in Section 4 of the paper, including the computation of the DIC and WAIC indexes, the figures and the tables.

 The results of posterior computation are available in the [`workspaces`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/workspaces) folder, and have been previously obtained in the [`estimation.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/estimation.md) document.
 We load all these files in the memory, along with the cleaned dataset obtained in the [`data-cleaning.md`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/data-cleaning.md) document, and the [`R core functions`](https://github.com/tommasorigon/India-SequentiaLogit/blob/master/core_functions.R).
 Again note that the `dataset` **is not made available** in this GitHub repository.